yurkzh/yurkzh/README.md

 # Yurkzh

-I am a cybersecurity & software development student.
+I am a 17 year old cybersecurity & software development student.
 I'm also a college student majoring in Cybersecurity.

 - 🌍 I'm based in California
 - 📚 I'm studying Cybersecurity in college